About Frontal Fibrosing Alopecia

 Frontal fibrosing alopecia patients can undergo hair transplantation.
 It is only possible after the condition has been in remission for a few years.
 It is important to know, however, that the success rate of the surgery may be lower than usual.

 If you’re planning to have a hair transplant with FFA, make sure to discuss the graft survival rate with your surgeon, along with other risks and complications.
-If a transplant surgery is not possible, you can consider scalp micropigmentation instead.

 How To Care For Your Hair With Frontal Fibrosing Alopecia?